UKHomeOffice/core-cloud/documentation/adr/002-trust-github-oidc.md

 We will set up one OIDC in each LZA management account and scope IAM roles to our code repository.

-We will update the CodeCommit repositories from GitHub in a write-only way.
+We will create a process to manage the data flow from GitHub too CodeCommit that will follow 'principle of least privilege'

 ## Consequences